-Breeding activity of foxes at dens and marking. - We found 4 new fox dens on the island in 2008, bringing the total to 103 known denning sites still intact.
-Among these dens, we found signs of activity (fresh digging and/or footprints) at 58 of them, a high number.
-The breeding activity of foxes was very high as we found 23 different litters (23% of known denning sites) of Arctic Foxes and one of Red Foxes, a record number.
-The level of den use was much higher than last year (11% of dens used in 2007) and typical of the proportion of fox dens used in previous years of high lemming abundance (~17%).
-Minimum litter sizes varied between 1 and 13 pups (5.5 pups on average) for Arctic Foxes while Red Foxes had a minimum litter size of 2 pups.
-A total of 17 adult and 50 juvenile Arctic Foxes were captured during trapping sessions and marked with ear-tags.
-Among those, 16 adults were fitted with satellite collars to study their home ranges and movements at large spatio-temporal scale over a 1-year period.
-We also recaptured 7 foxes that had been marked in previous years.
+Breeding activity of foxes at dens and marking. - We found 3 new fox dens on the island in 2009, bringing the total to 106 known denning sites still intact.
+Among these dens, we found signs of activity (fresh digging and/or footprints) at 19 of them, a low number.
+The breeding activity of foxes was very low as we found only 4 different litters (4% of known denning sites) of Arctic Foxes and none of Red Foxes.
+This was a dramatic reduction compared to last year (23% of dens used in 2008, a year of high lemming abundance) and typical of the proportion of fox dens used in previous years of low lemming abundance.
+Minimum litter size of Arctic Fox varied between 1 and 7 pups (4 pups on average).
+A total of 14 adult (8 females and 6 males) and 9 juvenile Arctic Foxes were captured during trapping sessions and marked with eartags.
+Twelve of the adults captured were new individuals and two of them had been marked in previous years.
+All adults were fitted with satellite collars to study their home ranges and movements at large spatial scale over an entire annual cycle.